DanaEpp/MSP-Vendors-VDP-BBP/README.md

 ### Why isn't "vendor" included?
 Could be several reasons:
-1. No one has asked to review that company
+1. No one has asked to review that company (yet)
 2. That company may be owned by another entity already in the list (ie: IT Glue/Kaseya, Autotask/Datto, Continuum/ConnectWise etc)
 3. I couldn't get clarity on their program(s), and I am still waiting to hear back from them.